Peter Pan (franchise): Peter Pan's Flight

 Peter Pan's Flight is a ride located in Fantasyland at Disneyland, Walt Disney World, Disneyland Paris, Tokyo Disneyland and Shanghai Disneyland.

 Pixie Hollow

 Pixie Hollow is a character meet-and-greet located in Fantasyland at Disneyland, and features characters from the Tinker Bell film series.

-Back to Never Land
+Back to Neverland

-Back to Never Land is a short film shown inside The Magic of Disney Animation at Disney's Hollywood Studios, and Disney Animation at Disney California Adventure.
+Back to Neverland is a short film shown inside The Magic of Disney Animation at Disney's Hollywood Studios, and Disney Animation at Disney California Adventure.

-Following the Leader with Peter Pan

-Following the Leader with Peter Pan is a live interactive show located at Adventureland in Disneyland Paris which opened in 2012.

 Fantasmic!

 The Peter Pan main characters are featured in a scene in the nighttime show Fantasmic!

 Meet and greets

-Peter Pan, Wendy, Tinker Bell, Captain Hook and Mr. Smee all appear as meetable characters at the Disney Parks and Resorts.
-Peter Pan, Wendy and Tinker Bell are normally based in Fantasyland, whilst Captain Hook and Mr. Smee are in Adventureland.
+Peter Pan, Wendy, Tinker Bell, Captain Hook and Mr. Smee all appear as meetable characters at the Disney Parks and Resorts, and usually alternate between Fantasyland and Adventureland.